jlquinn/xbows-driver/doc/spec.md

 represents the number of bytes in an animation frame.
 0x200 is the number of bytes to the first frame byte.

+Each animation frame lasts roughly 0.1 second.
+For custom lighting this is a loop.
+For flashlights, the frames play once.

 ### Simulating driver style lighting program